Diabetes Mellitus and Foot Care

 -

 Wear clean socks or stockings every day.
 Make sure they are not too tight.
-Do not wear knee-high stockings since they may decrease blood flow to your legs.
+Do not wear knee-high stockings.
+These may decrease blood flow to your legs.

 -

-Wear shoes that fit properly and have enough cushioning.
+Wear shoes that fit well and have enough cushioning.
 Always look in your shoes before you put them on to be sure there are no objects inside.

 -